BlockCertsAI/BCAI-Canon/The_Authenticated_Internet.md

 No platform can sell it.
 You decide what can be accessed and when.

-Everything you create — messages, files, records, contracts, and data — lives there.
+Everything you create — messages, files, records, contracts, data — lives there.

 ---

 ## How Access Works

-The Authenticated Internet is not free — but it is **cheaper than today’s internet**.
+The Authenticated Internet is not free, but it is cheaper than today’s internet.

 Instead of paying with your privacy, your attention, and your data, you pay a small, transparent cost to join.

-Today, people already pay — just in hidden, inefficient, and extractive ways:
+Today, people already pay — just in ways that are hidden, inefficient, and extractive:

 • Privacy loss — personal data harvested, sold, and reused without consent
-• Attention extraction — ads, tracking, manipulation, dark-pattern design
+• Attention extraction — ads, tracking, manipulation, and dark-pattern design
-• Cybersecurity bloat — endless tools and audits to patch broken trust
+• Cybersecurity bloat — endless tools, audits, and vendors added to patch broken trust
-• Failure costs — paying again when security fails
+• Failure costs — paying again when security fails through breaches and downtime
-• Fraud and scams — losses pushed onto users and institutions
+• Fraud and scams — losses shifted to consumers, businesses, and governments
-• Data theft — recovery services and long-term exposure
+• Data theft — identity recovery, monitoring services, and long-term risk
-• Subscription overload — siloed services that don’t interoperate
+• Subscription overload — paying repeatedly for siloed services that don’t interoperate

-The Authenticated Internet replaces these hidden costs with **explicit, metered utility**.
+The Authenticated Internet replaces these hidden costs with **explicit, metered utility** —

-Use what you need.
-Pay only for what you use.
-Keep what you create.
+use what you need, pay only for what you use, and keep what you create.

-**The price of entry:**
+The price of entry is:

-• A verified identity
+• a verified identity
-• One BCERT access token
+• one BCERT access token

-Onboarding costs only a few cents.
+Onboarding costs a few cents.
 Any remaining value is credited for platform use.

 ---